 All too often patients that are alone with no family feel sad dejected and give up and that is really unacceptable.
 Not that it is the fault of the staff of the hospital but when they know you are there and are calling to find out about your loved one or family member, the care usually improves and they know you are aware of what is happening.

 Everyone needs to be more vigilant.
 When checking out facilities make sure that you look into the complaints that might have been filed.
 Eldercare abuse is wrong and there are many homes that are guilty of that and get away with it.
 Make sure you visit daily and not at the same time.
-Make sure that you check you loved one for bruises and take pictures of your family member everyday making sure that you record their appearance so that any changes can be noted.
+Make sure that you check your loved one for bruises and take pictures of your family members every day.
+Making sure that you record their appearance so that any changes can be noted.